 If you’re not sure which staff member might be the custodian, send your email inquiry to the appropriate department director, and he/she will help you.
 For Town Council public records, please contact the Town Clerk’s Office.
-All public records requests for development are processed by the Development Services Department and can be email directly to email@example.com.
+All public records requests for development are processed by the Planning and Development Services Department and can be emailed directly to firstname.lastname@example.org.

 Town of Cary staff will work within the guidelines of our public records policy when fulfilling your public records request.